 Didn’t happen.
 In a moment, I’ll share the final message I sent to him.

-Look for my steering him toward the dismissed employee’s emails to find suggestions for saving time and money with new projects.
+Look for me to steer him toward ideas for saving time and money with new projects.

-Having this helpful-instead-of-hurtful attitude strengthens our professional demeanor, and it’s the right thing to do.
+When we present this helpful instead of hurtful attitude, it strengthens our professional demeanor.
+Plus, it’s the right thing to do.

 My email:

-Although [Company] has always been faithful in the past, the law of averages finally caught up with me.
+Although [Company] has always been faithful, the law of averages finally caught up with me.
 A client has stolen my work.

 —————————————-